Singular semipositive metrics in non-Archimedean geometry: Introduction

-Let us comment on our assumptions on the field $K$.
-It is expected that pluripotential theory can be developed on Berkovich spaces over arbitrary non-Archimedean fields.
-We restrict our attention to the discretely valued case in order to avoid the use of formal models over non-noetherian rings.
-We refer to~\cite{Gub,Gub03} for related works on semi-positive metrics in the general setting of a complete non-Archimedean field.
+Our approach is geometric, and we restrict our attention to the discretely valued case in order to avoid the use of formal models over non-noetherian rings.
+We refer to~\cite{Gub98,Gub03} for related works on semipositive metrics in the general setting of a complete non-Archimedean field.
 More importantly, Appendix~B relies on the discreteness assumption.

 Furthermore, we use the assumption that $K$ has residue characteristic zero in two ways, through the existence of SNC models and through the cohomology vanishing properties of multiplier ideals.
-In positive residue characteristic, the existence of SNC models is not known and it is much harder to construct retractions of $\Xan$ onto suitable embedded complexes.
+In positive residue characteristic, the existence of SNC models is not known and it is much harder to construct retractions of $\Xan$ onto suitable complexes (embedded or not).
 We refer to Berkovich~\cite{Ber2}, Hrushovski-Loeser~\cite{HL}, and Thuillier~\cite{Thu11} for important contributions to the understanding of this problem.

-In a sequel to this paper \cite{nama} we will rely on the results obtained here to adapt to the non-Archimedean case the variational approach to complex Monge-Amp\`ere equations developed in \cite{BBGZ}.

 The paper is organized as follows.
 The first two sections present the necessary background on Berkovich spaces and models.
 The exposition is largely self-contained (hence perhaps a bit lengthy), as we feel that the easy arguments that our setting allows are worth being explained.
 Section 3 is devoted to dual complexes.
-The main technical result is Theorem \ref{T201}, on the existence of blow-ups attached to decompositions of a dual complex.
-Section 4 deals with closed $(1,1)$-forms, defined using a numerical equivalence variant of the approach of \cite{BGS}.
+The main technical result is Theorem~\ref{T201}, on the existence of blowups attached to decompositions of a dual complex.
+Section 4 deals with closed $(1,1)$-forms, defined using a numerical equivalence variant of the approach of~\cite{BGS}.
 In Section 5 we prove some basic properties of $\theta$-psh model functions.
 Section 6 contains the proof of Theorem A. Section 7 is devoted to the first properties of general $\theta$-psh functions.
 Theorem B is proved in Section 8.
 Finally, Appendix A contains a technical result on Lipschitz constants of convex functions, while Appendix B establishes the expected cohomology vanishing properties of multiplier ideals in our setting.